 Recognizing that the design fields have a cultural obligation to address injustice and discrimination, the Racial Equity and Anti-Racism Fund exists to raise awareness of how race, racism, and racial injustice affect society (with a focus on the design fields) and promote a culture of anti-racism at the GSD.
 The fund supports strategies that work at the individual, departmental, and/or institutional level.

-Any current GSD student, faculty, or staff member.
+Any current GSD faculty, researcher, staff or student.
 Preference will be given to proposals that: (1) strengthen the effectiveness of a GSD course, event, program or policy service, policy, or procedure that promotes a culture of anti-racism; or (2) enable the GSD to more effectively commit to the recruitment and retention of people of color within its community.

 - How will the proposal increase the awareness of race, racism, and/or, racial injustice impact on society (and the design field)?